ScilifelabDataCentre/dds_web/.github/pull_request_template.md

 ### Testing

-_How did you verify the change?
+_If applicable: How did you verify the change?
 Include commands, data, or screenshots._

 ### Reviewer Notes